Touring and Backcountry

 Wanting to go ski touring at Coronet Peak?
 Please read our Ski Touring Guidelines and safety tips to ensure a safe and enjoyable experience.

 Coronet Peak is a 24 hour, seven days per week operation with multiple natural and operational hazards.
 Ski touring within the ski area boundary is dangerous and can result in serious injury so please respect all closures.

 Ski touring is NOT PERMITTED between 6PM & 4AM.
 All areas of the mountain are winch groomed on a daily basis with activity concentrated around the M1.

-During our operational season, Sarah Sue, the western most run on the mountain, is the designated touring route due to reduced operational risk.
+During our winter operational season, Sarah Sue, the western most run on the mountain, is the ONLY designated uphill route.

 The highest risks for ski tourers are:

 - Disorientation in poor weather or darkness, or skiing/riding leading to exposure.

 - Skiing/riding or falling injury leading to exposure (hypothermia).